Wienerberger Sustainable Production

 Research, development and control

 Research and development is a priority for Wienerberger.
-In 2017, we invested 11 million euros in R&D, which accounts for 0.4% of our total turnover.
+In 2018, we invested almost 16 million euros in R&D, which accounts for 0.5% of our total turnover.
 A core task of ours is to optimize the current production processes and product development.
 Furthermore, in every production area there are efficient technical control systems in place.
 They collect relevant data for the management of the Wienerberger Group and the internal benchmarking of production sites.